saucelabs/sauce-docs/docs/test-results/sharing-test-results.md

 ### Setting Your Test Links to Expire

-You can extend the links generated with authentication tokens to make them work temporarily for a specific date or specific hour, based on the parameters that you set.
+You can extend the links generated with authentication tokens to make them work temporarily for one day (the day the URL is generated) or a specific hour during that day, based on the parameters that you set.

 During the `hmac` generation, set the key like this: `SAUCE_USERNAME`:`SAUCE_ACCESS_KEY`:`YOUR_DATE_RANGE`.